Fujiwo/Shos.LifeGame/README.md

 Below are the main classes and their roles:

+### namespace Shos::LifeGame

 - Random: A class for generating random numbers.
 It uses std::random_device and std::mt19937.
 - Size, Point, Rect: These are classes representing size, coordinates, and rectangles, respectively.
 They are used to manage the game field and the position of cells.
 - Utility: This class provides methods to perform actions on each point within a given rectangle.
 It is used to scan all cells.
 - ThreadUtility: A class to support multithreaded processing.
 It performs actions in parallel for a specific range of integers.
 - Pattern, PatternSet: Classes to represent the initial patterns of the &quot;Life Game&quot;.
 Patterns are stored as strings representing whether a cell is alive or dead.
 - BitCellSet: A class to represent the game field.
 Each cell is represented as a bit.
+- Game: The main class of the program.
+It manages the game field and the rules of the &quot;Life Game&quot;.
+It also provides methods to perform the game simulation.

+### namespace Shos::LifeGame::Win32

+- BoardPainter: A class to be responsible for painting a game board on a Windows device context.

+### namespace Shos::LifeGame::Application

+- MainWindow: A class to manage the main window of the program.
+It handles user input and displays the game field.
+- Program: The main class of the program.
+It creates the main window and starts the game simulation.

+### namespace Shos::Win32

+- Window: A class to manage a Windows window.
+It provides methods to create and manage a window.
+- Program: A class to manage the main loop of a Windows application.
+It provides methods to start and stop the main loop.

+### namespace Shos

+- Helper: A class to provide various helper methods.
+It includes methods to convert between strings and numbers, and to measure time.
+- File: A class to manage files.
+It provides methods to read and write files.
+- String: A class to manage strings.
+It provides methods to split and join strings.
+- stopwatch: A class to measure time.
+It uses std::chrono::high_resolution_clock.

 This program includes several optimizations to improve performance, such as multithreading and fast loops.
 These can be enabled or disabled through preprocessor directives (#define).
 For example, #define FAST enables fast loops, and #define MT enables multithreaded processing.
 Also, #define AREA enables optimization to track the area of active cells and reduce unnecessary calculations.
 These directives can be used to adjust the performance and resource usage of the program.